Manosque to Lauterbrunnen

 Cheap it ain't.
 A couple of weeks here including electricity will set us back about £600.
-Though I have to say this is the most superb campsite you could ever hope to find anywhere, it really is five-star regarding the standards of facilities provided and their cleanliness.
+Though I have to say this is a superb campsite, it really is five-star regarding the standards of facilities provided and their cleanliness.
 After setting up shop we wandered down to the campsite supermarket.
 They had quite a lot to choose from with many foreign brands.
 But as a guide you could take any familiar product and multiply the cost by three or four to get the selling price here.
 Self catering here would not be a cheap option, that's why we bought so much food with us.
 The two products which cause us the most grief in obtaining are fresh milk and crusty fresh bread.
 Well we think we've cracked it.
 Behind my swivel driver's seat is 'The Bakery', containing two shopping bags which between them are holding SIXTEEN packs of part-baked baguettes and four BIG bags of crisps which we like a few of to munch with our filled crusty baguettes for lunch.
 In the fridge is sufficient milk to keep us going for most of the visit here.

 We are pitched looking down along a line of small tents, some of them Brits.
 It's pouring with rain and life for them stuck in such a cool small, damp confined area, will be a bit grim.
 I feel sorry for them, and yet years ago, when I spent many years on low income, the only holiday I could afford to give my kids was a camping holiday.
 When it peed with rain, I don't suppose anybody in a caravan or motorhome felt sorry for us.